 • 1 to 3:30 p.m. – Children’s activities (ages 4 to 10), Pokorney Drive.

-» Monkey bounce house, sponsored by Evans, Garvey, Lackey and Ochs, attorneys.
+» Inflated giant slide, sponsored by Evans, Garvey, Lackey and Ochs, attorneys

 • 2:30 to 5 p.m. – Petting zoo (ages 4 to 12) Pokorney Drive.
-Sponsored by Mercer Countdy Women’s Association and Hudson construction.
+Sponsored by Joy Cone Co. and Mercer County Women’s Association

-• 3:30 p.m. – Taekwondo Master John Dunworth, across from Choral PAC
+• 3:30 p.m. – Taekwondo Master John Dunworth, lower Pokorney Drive.

 • Annunciation Greek Orthodox Church: Gyros, souvlaki, candy, beverages.

-• Kiwanis Club of Sharon: Sausage sandwiches, hot dobs, beverages.
+• Kiwanis Club of Sharon: Sausage sandwiches, hot dogs, beverages.

-• Moss’s Ice and Ears: Shaved ice, elephant ears, cotton candy, water, pop.
+• Moss’s Ice and Ears: Shaved ice, elephant ears, cotton candy, beverages.

-• Penn State Shenango: Ice cream – chocolate chip cookie dough, death by chocolate, peachy Paterno and cookies ’n’ creme.
+• Penn State Shenango: Ice cream – chocolate chip cookie dough, death by chocolate, peachy Paterno.

-• Powell Concessions: Funnel cakes, Oereos, elephant ears.
+• Powell Concessions: Funnel cakes, pizzas, elephant ears.

 • Shenango Valley Ski Club: Lemon shakes, Katie’s Corner ice cream

-• St. Bartholomew Church: Meatball sandwiches, meatball boats, pepperoni puffs, ice coffee, water.
+• St. Bartholomew Church: Meatball sandwiches, iced flavored coffee.

-• St. George Serbian Orthodox Church: Stuffed cabbage, pop, water.
+• St. George Serbian Orthodox Church: Stuffed cabbage, beverages.

-• Sts Peter and Paul Evangelical Lutheran Church: Haluski, pop, water.
+• Sts.
+Peter and Paul Evangelical Lutheran Church: Haluski, water.